 By Karen Warren from WorldWideWriter

 The ancient walls surrounding the old city of Jerusalem are part of the UNESCO World Heritage Site that encompasses the city and its role in three major world religions.
-The walls (or ramparts) are also an important part of Jerusalem’s history.
+The walls (or ramparts) are also important to Jerusalem’s history.
 What you see today was built by Ottoman rulers in the 16th century, replacing earlier Jewish and Roman fortifications.
 The intention in each case was to keep out unwelcome intruders – wild animals as well as human attackers.

 The best way to explore the city walls is via the Jerusalem Ramparts Walk.
 This is in two sections (a small part of the wall is inaccessible and can only be viewed from the outside).